C3S/collecting_society_docker/README.rst

 ========

-The setup creates and maintains the docker_ services for development, deployment, testing and documentation.
+The setup creates and maintains the docker_ services for development, deployment, testing, and documentation.
 The tool docker-compose_ is used as a creator and configurator for the docker services.

 .. _docker: https://docs.docker.com